liujingbreak/dr-comp-package-poc/README.md

 All private package is named with special *scope*
 	e.g. `@dr/example-node`

-A private package can also depends on another private package, code in this way,
+A private package can also depend on another private package, code in this way,

 ```
 var exampleNode = require('@dr/example-node');